Albin-Jo/llm-evaluation-framework/template.md

 | Frontend Dashboard | Started     | Basic layout complete, components in development   |

 ## Today's Session Goal
+The RAGAS API has changed significantly, so api usages,metric definitions will also need to be updated.
+Modifying imports
+Updating usage patterns
+Replacing outdated metrics with the new ones
-In this session, we'll focus on: Analyse, debug, improve current implementation of Agents module Focus on all apis, services, models, and repository layer of agents module.
+In this session, we'll focus on: Analyse, debug, improve current implementation of evaluation module Focus on all apis, services, models, and repository layer of evluation module.
-Testing agent using azure open ai

 ## Key Considerations
 - Include a detailed explanation of the implementation and usage